 Between 1805 and 1812, faced with the threat of invasion by Napoleon, the British government built a chain of ‘Martello towers’ – small defensive forts – around the south and east coasts of England.
 Dymchurch Martello Tower on the Kent coast is one of these ingeniously designed artillery towers, where the garrison lived on the first floor above the ammunition and storerooms.
 It has been restored to its original design and re-equipped with its cannon.

 Managed by the Friends of Martello24 - visit their website to find out more about the history of the tower and information about becoming one of their volunteers.

 Before You Go

-Train: The tower is around a 5min walk from Dymchurch Station on the Romney, Hythe & Dymchurch Railway.
+Train: The tower is around a five-minute walk from Dymchurch Station on the Romney, Hythe & Dymchurch Railway.

 Plan a Great Day Out

 Why not make a day of exploring coastal fortifications?

 The spectacular stronghold of Dover Castle is also just 15 miles away, with a selection of cafés and well stocked gift shops.
 Nearby Camber Castle is situated in the Rye Harbour Nature Reserve.
 If you're heading towards East Sussex, be sure to visit the 1066 Battle of Hastings Abbey & Battlefield with it's sculpture trail, rooftop views, and exhibition.